danielnivia/IMintheWorld/README.md

-# IMintheWorld
+# Interactive Media in the World

-Final Project Repository for the June Term Interactive Media in the World taught by professor Michael Shiloh in NYU Tel Aviv.
+Final Project Repository for the NYU Abu Dhabi June Term Interactive Media in the World taught by Professor Michael Shiloh in NYU Tel Aviv.